 Information without context is rarely insightful.
 Yet many text analysis methods fail to adequately capture context.
 Instead, outputs like word clouds, sentiment analysis and topic wheels provide a one-dimensional view of a topic.
-Relative Insight is tackling this challenge with a comparative approach that delivers scalable, contextual text analysis and insights for market researchers, marketers and customer experience teams.
-Our newly enhanced ability to showcase verbatim examples makes it easy to communicate this context to stakeholders.
+Relative Insight is tackling this challenge with a comparative approach that delivers scalable text analytics and contextual insights for customer insight, market research, product and marketing teams.

 Data vs information vs insight